EnviroDIY/LearnEnviroDIY/_episodes/12-DataEnviroDIY.md

 teaching: 10
 exercises: 20
 questions:
-- "How can I have real-time monitoring for my sensor stations?
-How do I send data to an internet repository?"
+- "How can I have real-time monitoring for my sensor stations?"
+- "How do I send data to an internet repository?"
 objectives:
-- Create a repository at data.EnviroDIY.org.
-Add variables to log from available sensors.
+- "Create a repository at data.EnviroDIY.org."
+- "Add variables to log from available sensors."
 keypoints:
 - "Create a repository at data.EnviroDIY.org.
 Add variables to log from available sensors."
 ---